UKP-SQuARE/square-core/README.min.md

 > - Start a Faiss container to load the built dense index;
 > - Do dense search.

-One can also get access to the [SWAGGER UI](https://swagger.io/tools/swagger-ui/) page for the interactive API.
+One can also get access to the [SWAGGER UI](https://swagger.io/tools/swagger-ui/) page for the interactive API of Datastores.
 To do so, one can do
 ```bash
 cd local_deploy
 python get_token.py  # Or run `square_token` from command line